ejb6/stacktrends.ph/README.md

   },
 ]
 ```
-The demand for laravel developers increased from 1400 jobs to 1411 jobs in a matter of two days.
+The demand for laravel developers increased from 1400 jobs to 1411 jobs in a span of two days.

 ---